Dr. Nancy Atkinson (1910-1999)

-She also helped establish the Australian Institute of Food Science and Technology (South Australian branch) and the Water and Waste Water Association.
-Outside of science, Nancy Atkinson had an interest in the wine industry and South Australian artists: she and her husband established Chalk Hill winery in McLaren Vale and wrote two art books (under her married name of Benko): Art and Artists of South Australia and The Art of David Boyd.
+She also helped to establish the Australian Institute of Food Science and Technology (South Australian branch) and the Water and Waste Water Association.
+Outside of science, Nancy Atkinson took a keen interest in South Australian artists, as well as the wine industry, establishing the Chalk Hill winery in McLaren Vale with her husband.
+She also wrote two art books (under her married name of Benko): Art and Artists of South Australia and The Art of David Boyd.

 Nancy Atkinson was awarded the OBE in 1951 and received her Doctor of Science degree in 1957 for her work on antibiotics and salmonellas.